MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/customize-the-report-viewer-web-part.md

 4. Open the tool pane and set the properties you want to use.

-### Customize an Embedded Report Viewer in a Web Page
+### Customize an embedded Report Viewer in a web page

  You can set properties to make the Report Viewer fit within a Web page.
 The report viewer can use the same style and colors as the page that contains it.
 You can hide all or part of the toolbar, document map, and parameters area to maximize the report viewing area within the allocated space.
 The report always uses the styles that are defined for it when it was created; you cannot customize report appearance after it is published to a SharePoint library.

  If you are embedding the Report Viewer Web Part in a Web page, you should set the **Report URL** property to a specific report.
 If you do not, the Report Viewer will display instructions for linking to a report.
 You cannot customize or remove the instructions.

-### Custom Properties of the Report Viewer Web Part
+### Custom properties of the Report Viewer web part

  When setting custom properties, be aware that some properties are used only when the Report Viewer Web Part is embedded in a page.
 Examples include Title, Height, Width, Chrome type, and Zone.
 Other properties, such as Toolbar settings and Parameters settings, are used regardless of whether the Report Viewer appears within a page or opens a report in full-page mode.

  The custom properties of the Report Viewer Web Part are listed below.